-The Corporation's customer base is concentrated, and loss of a significant customer could cause its revenue to decline substantially.
+The Company's customer base is concentrated, and loss of a significant customer could cause its revenue to decline substantially.

-The Corporation's customer base consists of over 75 oil and natural gas exploration and production companies, ranging from large multi-national public companies to small private companies.
-Notwithstanding the Corporation's broad customer base, it had ten significant customers that collectively accounted for approximately 64% of its revenue for the year ended December 31, 2020, and, of such customers, five accounted for approximately 44% of the Corporation's revenue for the year ended December 31, 2020, and the largest customer accounted for approximately 14% of the Corporation's revenue.
-There can be no assurance that the Corporation's relationship with these customers will continue, and a significant reduction or total loss of the business from these customers, if not offset by sales to new or existing customers, would have a material adverse effect on the Corporation's business, financial condition, results of operations and cash flows.
+The Company's customer base consists of over 75 oil and natural gas exploration and production companies, ranging from large multi-national public companies to small private companies as at December 31, 2021.
+There can be no assurance that the Company's relationship with these customers will continue, and a significant reduction or total loss of the business from these customers, if not offset by sales to new or existing customers, would have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.